Microsoft Syntex - SharePoint Advanced Management overview

 Advanced access policies for secure content collaboration

-Data access governance insights for SharePoint sites - These reports help you discover sites that contain potentially overshared or sensitive content.
+Data access governance reports for SharePoint sites - These reports help you discover sites that contain potentially overshared or sensitive content.
 You can use these reports to assess and apply appropriate security and compliance policies.

 Secure SharePoint document libraries - When SharePoint is enabled for sensitivity labels, you can configure a default label for document libraries.
 Then, any new files uploaded to that library, or existing files edited in the library will have that label applied if they don't already have a sensitivity label, or they have a sensitivity label but with lower priority.